The Essex Serpent: Reception

 Described by The Guardian as a "word-of-mouth bookselling success", the publication noted in May 2017 that The Essex Serpent had sold over 200,000 hardback copies.
 Publisher Serpent's Tail had originally set a modest sales target of 5,000 hardback copies for the title.
 In February 2021, publishing industry title The Bookseller reported that The Essex Serpent had sold 359,747 copies across all editions, according to Nielsen BookScan data.

 The Essex Serpent won the British Book Awards for 2016 Book of the Year and Waterstones Book of the Year 2016.

 Adaptation

 In 2020, a planned television adaptation was announced, to be directed by Clio Barnard with Keira Knightley starring.
 Knightley later dropped out of the project citing difficulties obtaining childcare due to the ongoing COVID-19 pandemic.
-On February 10, 2021, it was announced that Claire Danes would helm the drama series, replacing Knightley, as Cora Seaborne.
+On February 10, 2021, it was announced that Claire Danes would replace Knightley in the role of Cora Seaborne.

-On February 17 2021, it was announced that Tom Hiddleston would take the lead male role of Will Ransome.
+On February 17, 2021, it was announced that Tom Hiddleston would take the lead male role of Will Ransome.

-Anna Symon is the lead writer on the adaptation.
-Barnard and Symon are producing with Jamie Laurenson, Hakan Kousetta, Patrick Walters, Iain Canning, Emile Sherman and Andrea Cornwell via See-Saw Films for Apple.
+Anna Symon was the lead writer on the adaptation.
+Barnard and Symon produced with Jamie Laurenson, Hakan Kousetta, Patrick Walters, Iain Canning, Emile Sherman and Andrea Cornwell via See-Saw Films for Apple.